gltwodotlineci/Python-migrations-tst/docs/source/launch.rst

     # in .env file
     SECRET_KEY=your-secret-key
     # Attention: Most Host servers have their field where you can add environment variables.
-    # If for a reason you can't add it to .env file in the host plaftorm.
+    # If for a reason you can't add it.
+Add .env file in the host plaftorm.

 Example format: